max3-2/itsh5py/README.md

 # itsh5py

+While there are many ways to store different data types, many of them have their drawbacks.
+Sometimes it can be practical to store arrays with additional (pythonic) data in a single file.
+While *hdf attributes* can support some types, many exception exists especially with pyhtonic types.

 This is a small implementation of recursive dict support for python to write and read h5 files with many different pythonic data types.
 Almost all types implemented in default python and *numpy* should be supported, even in nested